The First Two Years

 The minor thesis is complementary to the qualifying exam.
 In the course of mathematical research, the student will inevitably encounter areas in which s/he is ignorant.
 The minor thesis is an exercise in confronting gaps of knowledge and learning what is necessary efficiently.

 Mathematics is an international subject in which the principal languages are English, French, German, and Russian.
-Almost all important work is published in one of these four languages, although much Russian work is translated into English.
 For the PhD, every student is required to acquire an ability to read mathematics in one of these three foreign languages.
 The student’s competence is demonstrated by passing a two-hour written examination.
 Usually the student is asked to translate into English a page of text from a mathematics book or journal.
 Students may, if they wish, use a dictionary.
 If another language is specifically appropriate to the student’s PhD program, the student may request approval from the director of graduate studies to substitute that language.
 If a student has studied undergraduate mathematics in a language other than English, the student may request to have the language requirement waived.

 The language requirement should be fulfilled by the end of the second year.